bountyblok/bountyblok-eos-contract/README.md

-# bountyblok-eos-contract

-Bountyblok smart contract is powered by the bountyblok.io engine and will execute on chain the results of a completed challenge.
+**Bountyblok EOSIO smart contract is powered by the bountyblok.io engine and will execute on chain the results of a completed challenge**

 This will notify the external contract that implements the on_notify with the results of the challenge.